 Is there a limit to how much a landlord can increase rent?

 Unless the property is rent-controlled, there is no limit to how much a landlord can increase the rent.
 However, legally, there are rules that govern how and when landlords can raise the rent.
-(For example, they must provide 30 days notice of a rent increase and cannot raise the rent as retaliation against a tenant.)
+(For example, they must provide 30 days’ notice of a rent increase.
+Additionally, they cannot raise the rent as retaliation against a tenant.)

-Typically, rent increases are 1-3% year-over-year to keep with the market, while also not drastically raising the rent and scaring off tenants.
+Typically, rent increases are 1-3% year-over-year to keep up with the market.
+Upping the rent by a low percentage helps to not drastically raise the rent and scare off tenants.

 How to write a rent increase letter?